robnagler/robnagler.github.io/_posts/2021-11-17-The-Code-Breaker.md

 > CRISPR-edited gene a year earlier, was so excited that he stayed up all
 > night watching a livestream of He Jiankui's announcement in Hong Kong.

-> [k4392] One reason it would be hard to prevent future CRISPR babies,
-> Zayner later explained in an essay for Stat, was that the technology
-> would soon be within the reach of accomplished misfits.

 > [k4387] "For days I was so excited I couldn't sleep, because it affirmed
 > to me why I do what I do, which is to try to make sure that people can
 > push humanity forward."
+>
-Push humanity forward?
+> Push humanity forward?
 Yes, sometimes it's the
 > rebels who do so.
 As Zayner speaks, his flat tones and crazy excitement
 > remind me of a day when Steve Jobs sat in his backyard and recited from
 > memory the lines he had helped craft for Apple's "Think Different"
 > commercial about the misfits and rebels and troublemakers who are not
 > fond of rules and have no respect for the status quo.
 "They push the
 > human race forward," Jobs said.
 "Because the people who are crazy enough
 > to think they can change the world, are the ones who do."
+>
-One reason it
+> One reason it
 > would be hard to prevent future CRISPR babies, Zayner later explained in
-> an essay for Stat, was that the technology would soon be within the reach
+> an essay for __Stat__, was that the technology would soon be within the reach
 > of accomplished misfits.

 > [k4408] As I start to push back, Zayner stops me cold by citing a